ngthomas/microhaplot/README.md

 This software exists as an R package `microhaplot` that includes within it the code to set up and establish an Rstudio/Shiny server to visualize and manipulate the data.
-There are two key steps in the `microhaplot` worflow:
+There are two key steps in the `microhaplot` workflow:

-1. The first step is to summarize alignment and vardiant (SNP) data into a single data frame that is easily operated upon.
+1. The first step is to summarize alignment and variant (SNP) data into a single data frame that is easily operated upon.
 This is done using the function `microhaplot::prepHaplotFiles`.
 You must supply a VCF file that includes variants that you are interested in extracting, and as many SAM files (one for each individual) that you want to extract read information from at each of the variants.